Applying to the Conservatory of Music

 The transcript should include grades earned, class rank (if available), and GPA.
-The High School Report (PDF) is required for freshman applicants only.
-It must be completed by the high school guidance office or another school official, and submitted with your official transcript and a school profile.
+The High School Report (PDF) is for first-year applicants only, and is optional.
+It should be completed by the high school guidance office or another school official, and submitted with your official transcript and a school profile.
 If your high school allows, please send your official transcript and High School Report in a signed and sealed high school letterhead envelope with the other supporting documents for your application.
 Otherwise, please request that these items be sent directly to the Admissions Office from your high school.
 Regular Action applicants do not need to send a 7th semester grade report or 7th semester transcript.

 If you were homeschooled for any part of high school, submit the Homeschool Information Form (PDF)

 with a transcript signed by a homeschool official.

 Post-secondary transcripts: Transfer applicants are required to submit transcripts from all post-secondary institutions, whether or not credit was earned or grades were received.
 First-Year applicants who have taken or are taking college courses at a post-secondary institution should also submit transcripts.
 Post-secondary transcripts should be sent directly from the institution to the Wheaton College Admissions Office.

 Interviews are an optional part of the application process that allow us to get to know applicants better.
 Appointments for on-campus and telephone interviews can be scheduled by calling the Office of Admissions at 630-752-5005.
 Please refer to the Admissions Deadlines chart when making interview plans.

 Seeing a college first-hand is essential to making a good choice, and the Conservatory of Music welcomes your visit.
 We encourage you to come for one of our Wheaton Connection campus visit days.
 If you would like to schedule an individual visit without a Conservatory audition, contact the Visit Coordinator at 800-222-2419 x2 or go to Individual Campus Visit.